RemusDBD/LLMprompt/README.md

 ---
 ## Q&A

-- [BeYourOwnTeacher](https://github.com/RemusDBD/LLMprompt/blob/main/Q%26A/BeYourOwnTeacher.md): Generate question from your provided content.
+- [BeYourOwnTeacher](https://github.com/RemusDBD/LLMprompt/blob/main/Q%26A/BeYourOwnTeacher.md): Generate question based on your provided content.
+Good for self-learner with any book/studies resource.